bmampaey/django-boundfield-renderer/README.md

 If no renderer is found, a NotImplementedError is raised.

 ## *renderfield* templatetag
-The renderfield templatetag can take a single parameter, that is a registry object or the full dotted path to a registry object.
+The renderfield templatetag (actually a filter) take a boundfield as the input parameter.
+It can also take as optional parameter a registry object or the full dotted path to a registry object.

-If no parameter is given, it will use the default registry as defined in the settings.
+If no registry is specified, it will use the default registry as defined in the settings as FORM_RENDERER_DEFAULT_REGISTRY.

 For our example this would be:
 ```python
 FORM_RENDERER_DEFAULT_REGISTRY = 'path.to.my_registry.registry'
 ```